odig/homeeToMqtt/README.md

 MQTT messages are easily to subscribe in Node-Red, Homebridge or Hass.io

 ## config.json
-Create a config.json in same folder ad the app and adjust it to your needs
+Create a config.json in same folder as the app and adjust it to your needs

     {
         "homeeUserName": "mqtt",